Sexual discrimination can be difficult to root out in organisations. Especially when it’s not obvious that it’s happening.

 You may have heard the term ‘legal discrimination’ and wondered how and when it applies, if at all.
 In truth, there are instances when sex discrimination might not apply.
 But you still need to be cautious.

-It may be lawful if being a particular sex is essential for the job role.
+It may be lawful if being a particular sex is essential for the job role, this is called an occupational requirement where an employer may discriminate legally.

 i.e. an audition for a male lead role in a theatre production